JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 Let see interesting tech for a trip.

+Because you wont be carrying a lot of stuff: https://levels.io/carry-on-world-travel/

 ### Software Setup

 If you are reading for some time already - You know that I really enjoy [SelfHosted Apps](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/).